 On my days off I would find myself at the numerous parks (hello employee perks) pushing through the gigantic strollers and clouds of smoke wafting from the smoking areas.
 However, those days of avoiding the noxious clouds are finally over.

-According to a recent announcement, all Walt Disney World theme parks, waterparks, ESPN Wide World of Sports Complex, and Downtown Disney will be smoke-free, including vape pens.
-This ban includes all California theme parks as well and will be implemented tomorrow, May 1, 2019.
+According to the company, all Walt Disney World theme parks, waterparks, ESPN Wide World of Sports Complex, and Downtown Disney are now smoke-free, including vape pens.
+This ban includes all California theme parks as well and was implemented on May 1, 2019.

 The designated smoking areas will be moved to the outsides of the parks.
 Guests may still smoke at Disney Springs and at smoking areas available at Disney resort hotels.